ortus-docs/coldbox-docs/full/introduction/upgrading-to-coldbox-5.md

 ## `setAutoReload()` Removed

 The `setAutoReload()` flag in the SES interceptor has been removed.
 It is evil I tell you.
+If you want your routing to be re-read, then reinit the framework.

 ## BuildLink LinkTo Argument Deprecated